talwrii/ffmpeg-cookbook/README.md

 <a name="reflection"> </a>
 # Getting information about FFmpeg
 ## Listing objects
-ffmpeg have various types of object.
-These can be queried.
+FFmpeg has various types of objects that form part of commands.
+These objects can be listed like so:

 ```bash
 ffmpeg -colors